5kuuk/CTF-writeups/tfc-2024/mcguava/README.md

 **TL;DR**:
 - Leakless double free exploitation on libc 2.39
 - Presenting a novel alternative to House of Water:
-    - large bin attack on `mp_->tcache_bins` (4 bits bruteforce) so that fake tcache entries for sizes greater than `0x410` are overlapped with a controlled heap chunk
+    - large bin attack on `mp_.tcache_bins` (4 bits bruteforce) so that fake tcache entries for sizes greater than `0x410` are overlapped with a controlled heap chunk
     - leading to arbitrary allocations via partial overwrite